• Skip to primary navigation

 Cast Iron is Almost Non-Stick

 Why would I say 'almost'?
 Mostly because I have not perfected the totality of cooking with cast iron and having it be non-stick.
-Even my old non-stick chemical pans used to have things stick to them because I tend to be 'that' woman that forgets about what she is cooking in favor of distractions.
+Even my old non-stick chemical pans used to have things stick to them because I tend to be 'that' woman who forgets about what she is cooking in favor of distractions.

-However, a pro tip for having cast-iron not stick is to always pre-heat the surface!
+However, a pro tip for having cast iron not stick is to always pre-heat the surface!
 This is what keeps the surface from sticking.
 I like to turn my burner on to high heat for a few minutes before cooking anything.

 When cooking inside the oven pre-heat by placing the skillet in the oven when you turn the oven on to pre-heat.